Cristina Stanciu, Ph.D.

 - “Marcus E. Ravage’s An American in the Making, Americanization, and New Immigrant Representation.”
 MELUS: Multi-Ethnic Literatures of the United States 40.2 (Summer 2015): 5-29.

 - “Strangers in America: Yiddish Poetry at the Turn of the Twentieth Century and the Demands of Americanization.”
 College English 76.1 (September 2013): 59-83.

 - “An Indian Woman of Many Hats: Laura Cornelius Kellogg’s Embattled Search for an Indigenous Voice.”
-American Indian Quarterly 37.3/SAIL: Studies in American Indian Literatures 25.2 (Summer 2013): 87-115.
+Special issue on the Society of American Indians, American Indian Quarterly 37:3/SAIL, Studies in American Indian Literatures 25:2 (Summer 2013): 87-115.

 - “‘That Is Why I Sent You to Carlisle’: Indian Poetry and the Demands of Americanization Poetics and Politics.”
 American Indian Quarterly 37.2 (Spring 2013): 34-76.

 - “Indigenous Periodicals.”
 Special issue of American Periodicals, 33.2.
 Co-edited with Oliver Scheiding and Jill Doerfler.
 In press and forthcoming, October 2023.